Frauenau Glass Museum: Donation Wolfgang Kermer

 In 1982, the museum received a significant donation from the private studio glass collection of Wolfgang Kermer.
-A selection from this collection had already been shown in a special exhibition from 1976 to 1977 and then remained in the museum as a gift from Wolfgang Kermer.
+A selection from this collection had already been shown in a special exhibition from 1976 to 1977 and then remained, considerably expanded, in the museum as a gift from Wolfgang Kermer.
+As the Bayerische Staatszeitung wrote in 2009, the Wolfgang Kermer collection is ″a cornerstone of the museum′s permanent exhibition″.

 The following artists are represented in the donation: